apache/druid/docs/api-reference/service-status-api.md

 Retrieves the enabled state of the MiddleManager.
 Returns JSON object keyed by the combined `druid.host` and `druid.port` with a boolean `true` or `false` state as the value.

-To use this endpoint, `{domain}` should be the address of the MiddleManager service.
-For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8091`.

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->